dbeaver/cloudbeaver-deploy/README.md

 # CloudBeaver Enterprise Installation with Docker Compose

 It is the simplest way to install CloudBeaver Enterprise Edition.
-All you need is a Linux, MacOs or Windows machine with docker.
+All you need is a Linux, macOS, or Windows machine with Docker.

 ### System requirements
 - Minimum 4GB RAM
 - Minimum 50GB storage, > 100GB recommended
 - Ubuntu recommended